NCATSTranslator/reasoner-validator/README.md

 ## Running Validation against an ARS UUID Result(*) or using a Local TRAPI Request Query

-A local script **`trapi_validator.py`** is available to run TRAPI Response validation against either a PK (UUID) indexed query result of the Biomedical Knowledge Translator "Autonomous Relay System" (ARS), or a locally triggered query Request against an _ad hoc_ TRAPI endpoint.
+A local script **`trapi_validator.py`** is available to run TRAPI Response validation against either a PK (UUID) indexed query result of the Biomedical Knowledge Translator "Autonomous Relay System" (ARS), a local JSON Response text file or a locally triggered _ad hoc_ query Request against an directly specified TRAPI endpoint.

 Note that it is best run within a **`poetry shell`** created by **`poetry install`**.